Nikolay Ashlapov: Return to business career

 In June 2011, he had been the head of the Federal State Unitary Enterprise "Main Directorate for the Construction of Roads and Airfields of the Federal Agency for Special Construction".

 From October 2012 to January 2013, he had been the head of the Federal State Unitary Enterprise Spetsstroyengineering under the Federal Agency for Special Construction.

 In 2013, he was the chairman of the Board of Directors of Independent Generation Company.

 Accusations

 In November 2013, Alexei Navalny stated on his blog that Ashlapov had two undeclared summer cottages in the Moscow Oblast.

-Ashlapov replied that he was not going to deal with Navalny, since he was not a deputy or a civil servant: “I have not been an official for the fifth year already and I don't have to report to anyone, for anything.
-When I was an official, I declared all income and property.
+Ashlapov replied that he was not going to deal with Navalny, since he was not a deputy or a civil servant: "I have not been an official for the fifth year already and I don't have to report to anyone, for anything.
+When I was an official, I declared all income and property."

 According to Navalny, the cost of the Ashlapov estate in the village of Leshkovo, Istra District, Moscow Oblast, is approximately 178 million rubles.

+Awards

+He has been awarded the Order of Friendship, the Certificate of Honor of the Government of the Russian Federation, the Badge of Honor "Honored Builder of the Russian Federation," and the Order of Seraphim of Sarov, 3rd Class.